Club Adventures Logo

 OPTIONAL TIPPING KITTY

 On Day 1 of your trip, your group leader or local representative may discuss with you the idea of operating a group tipping kitty, whereby everybody contributes an equal amount and your group leader or local representative distributes tips for drivers, local guides, hotel staff and other services included on your trip.
-This excludes restaurant tips for meals not included in your itinerary.
-The group leader or local representative will keep a running record of all monies spent which can be checked at any time, and any funds remaining at the end of the tour will be returned to group members.
-We have found that this is easiest way to avoid the hassles of needing small change and knowing when and what is an appropriate amount to tip.
-Participation in this kitty is at your own discretion, and you are welcome to manage your own tipping separately if you prefer.
-Please note the tipping kitty excludes tips for your group leader or local representative.
+Participation in this kitty is your choice, and you are welcome to manage your own tipping separately if you prefer.

 YOUR GROUP LEADER OR LOCAL REPRESENTATIVE

 You may consider tipping your group leader or local representative for outstanding service throughout your trip.
-The amount is entirely a personal preference however as a guideline 4-7 USD or EUR per person (in a currency relevant to your destination), per day can be used.
+The amount is entirely a personal preference; however, as a guideline, 4-7 USD or EUR per person per day (in a currency relevant to your destination), can be used.
 Of course, you are free to tip more or less as you see fit, depending on your perception of service quality and the length and involvement of your group leader or local representative on your trip.

 COMMISSIONS